kurotako-data/kurotako-data.github.io/README.md

 Hello !

-This site is my D.A. portfolio and is currently under construction.
+This site is my D.A. portfolio and is currently under construction : kurotako-data.github.io/